oracle/weblogic-remote-console/hugo/2.0/content/userguide/advanced-settings.md

 1. In the Connect to WebLogic Domain window, enter the Administrator user name, password, and the URL of the domain.

-      When the Remote Console is not running on the same computer as the browser, the WebLogic domain URL must be accessible to the computer running the Remote Console process.
+      When the Remote Console is not running on the same computer as the browser, the WebLogic Server domain URL must be accessible to the computer running the Remote Console process.

 ## Change the network timeout settings for the server {id="network_timeout"}

-To change the defaults for the connection and read timeout settings used with a WebLogic domain from the Remote Console, change the following Java system properties:
+To change the defaults for the connection and read timeout settings used with a WebLogic Server domain from the Remote Console, change the following Java system properties:
 - Set `console.readTimeoutMillis=<millis>` for the timeout when waiting on a response, _Default:_ `20 seconds`
 - Set `console.connectTimeoutMillis=<millis>` for the timeout when waiting to connect, _Default:_ `10 seconds`